See also Social media compared

 Check this out http://randomdomain.com

-Desktop computer, laptop or smartphone (iPhone, Android, Blackberry), access to your email.
+Desktop computer, laptop or smartphone (iPhone or Android), and access to your email.
 Point your Web browser or smartphone to Twitter.com.

 (This exercise assumes you will be using Twitter.com, though you can follow a parallel workflow from other apps.)